telefonicaid/fiware-cygnus/doc/cygnus-common/installation_and_administration_guide/management_interface.md

 * [GET `/v1/subscriptions`](#section13)

 ##<a name="section1"></a>Apiary version of this document
 This API specification can be checked at [Apiary](http://telefonicaid.github.io/fiware-cygnus/api/) as well.
-There you will find not ony this specification but you will find some tools for playing with the API methods.

 [Top](#top)